apex/up/docs/03-getting-started.md

 title: Getting Started
 ---

-The bare minimum Up application is a single file for the application itself.
-Up runs "vanilla" HTTP servers listening on the `PORT` environment variable, passed to it by Up.
+The simplest Up application is a single file for the application itself, with zero dependencies.

+Up runs "vanilla" HTTP servers listening on the `PORT` environment variable, which is passed to your program by Up.
 For example create a new directory with the following `app.js` file:

 ```js
 const http = require('http')